How Employers Can Support Migrant Workers in the UK

 • Provide access to talking therapies and mental health support

 There are lots of different ways in which you can be an accessible employer.
 You might come up with ideas that aren’t on this list, and that’s great.
-Whatever we can do to accept and welcome migrant workers is a great thing.
-It’s all about trying our best and making sure that we are committed to being the best we can be.
-It’s ok if the rest is a learning curve.
+Whatever we can do to accept and welcome migrant workers in the UK is beneficial.
+It’s all about making an effort to be the best we can be.
+If the rest is a learning curve, that’s fine too.

 Access a new level of employment and get started with Aspiring to Include as a Diversity-Positive employer today.